MAPF-Competition/web_resource/updates.md

 **3. Updated Start-Kit (Version 1.1.2):**

 We have a new release of the Start-Kit code available from the competition repository.
-This release features a variety of improvements, enhancement and bug fixes:
+This release features a variety of improvements, enhancements and bug fixes:

 - *More Example Instances:*